PETROL

 2018 CX3+ Sport Nav 120 Petrol Manual.
 Machine Grey.

-oh well I will just have to stick with the 99.
-I don't do much driving anyhow and at least I don't have to que i just hope it's greener this shell v powerswitchback wrote: ↑Wed May 01, 2019 3:29 pm I tried it a few years ago and I got better fuel consumption.
+switchback wrote: Wed May 01, 2019 3:29 pm I tried it a few years ago and I got better fuel consumption.
 When it was around 6p per litre more expensive it made economic sense to use it but now it seems to be between 10 and 12 ppl which is ridiculous so I'd rather sit in a queue for a few minutes rather than be ripped-off by a fuel company.

 the car likes it that's for sure 'and the drive very smooth. time will tell i guess if there is a gain in a cleaner engine